-On the ground, civilian associations and groups are offering alternatives to the Lebanese authorities’ approach: in small communities or specific areas, they are targeting young people who have already joined and fought for a radical group, as well as those who could be tempted to do so.
-It is not a process of deradicalization per se, but operations of peace building and prevention in specific communities The NGO Nabaa, which describes its mission as “enabling young people to play an active and healthy role within their society”, works with the marginalized youth in the south city of Saida.
+On the ground, civilian associations and groups are offering alternatives to the Lebanese authorities’ approach: in small communities or specific areas, they are targeting Lebanese youth who have already joined and fought for a radical group, as well as those who could be tempted to do so.
+It is not a process of deradicalization per se, but operations of peacebuilding and prevention in specific communities The NGO Nabaa, which describes its mission as “enabling young people to play an active and healthy role within their society”, works with the marginalized youth in the southern city of Saida.
 In the North, the NGO Peace Labs focuses on poor communities.

 The most famous example of a successful initiative to prevent radicalization in Lebanon is a project by the NGO MARCH in Tripoli.
 It started in 2014 and brought together young people from two rival neighborhoods: the Alawite minority from the Jabal Mohsen area and the Sunni community of Bab el-Tebbaneh.
 The groups, who live in poor quarters of the city, separated by Syria Street, are known for their sporadic clashes and armed battles in the streets of Tripoli.